-In our office Calvin H. Van Reken, M.D. and certified laser technicians that are bilingual (English/Spanish) will assist with this procedure.
-Most procedures in our office are done one of these trained staff members, not the doctor.
-However, Dr. Van Reken always decides prior to the procedure the laser (or IPL when appropriate) machine settings to provide maximum safety and effectiveness.
+In our office Dr. Van Reken and other certified laser technicians can perform this procedure.
+Most procedures in our office are done by one of these trained staff members, not the doctor.
+However, Dr. Van Reken is available when questions arise about machine settings to provide maximum safety and effectiveness.
 In addition, you may request a specific laser tech.
-Maybe you like Sandra’s sense of humor, Blanca’s competence or Lili’s gentle touch.
-Maybe Blanca did a nice job on your first treatment and you’d like to stick with her.
-Perhaps you prefer any female because of modesty issues in the area being treated.
+Perhaps you prefer a female Laser tech because of modesty issues in the area being treated.
 We are happy to honor such requests.

 Schedule Your Laser Hair Removal Consultation Today…